Skip to Content

 The foreclosure process in Wisconsin:

-Foreclosure Reinstatement Period
+Initial Foreclosure Notice and Reinstatement Period

 When you are 90 days past due, you will get a notice of default.
 It will inform you the loan is delinquent and give you a chance to reinstate the loan (make it current gain).